Tacoma Rainiers Game Notes at Oklahoma City

 BROADCAST - TV: Bally Live App/MiLB.TV RADIO - KIXI 880 AM

-ROSTER RECAP: In addition to Brash joining the Rainiers, Tacoma made two other roster moves on Sunday...the Mariners selected the contract of Ben Williamson and optioned OF Dominic Canzone to Tacoma...Williamson, the Mariners' No. 13 prospect per MLB Pipeline, hit .281 (16x57) with three doubles and eight RBI, collecting hits in 12 of the 14 games he played with Tacoma...Canzone, who was recalled on April 7, played in eight games with Tacoma, hitting .276 (8x29) with one double, two home runs and two RBI...Canzone saw action in two games with Seattle in his most recent stint, going 0-for-3 at the plate.
-RHP Jesse Hahn was also added to the active roster on Tuesday after he cleared waivers...Hahn appeared in two games out of the bullpen for Seattle, allowing an unearned run on three hits over 4.0 innings.

-FOREVER YOUNG ON BASE: INF Cole Young has reached base in each of the last 11 games, a the longest streak for the Rainiers in the early stages of 2025...in that span, Young is hitting .220 (9x41) with two doubles, one triple and one RBI, walking seven times...Young is also seeing 4.061 pitches per plate appearance, the most of any qualified Rainiers hitter
+FOREVER YOUNG ON BASE: INF Cole Young has reached base in each of the last 14 games, a the longest streak for the Rainiers in the early stages of 2025...in that span, Young is hitting .259 (14x54) with three doubles, one triple and four RBI, walking seven times...Young is also seeing 3.975 pitches per plate appearance, the most of any qualified Rainier hitter.

-MARINERS UPDATE: The Mariners had yesterday off as they travel to Cincinnati to begin a nine-game, 10-day, road trip.
-The Mariners will play three in Cincinnati before heading to Toronto for three games with the Blue Jays, followed by three games in Boston before returning home on April 25 against Miami.
+MARINERS UPDATE: The Mariners and Reds went back-and-forth in Cincinnati but it was Seattle taking the 11-7 victory in 10 innings...the Mariners trailed 7-5 entering the ninth inning, but Cal Raleigh and Randy Arozarena clubbed back-to-back home runs to tie the game...the Mariners scored four more times in the 10th inning, allowing Andres Muñoz to shut it down in the bottom of the inning to give the Mariners an 11-7 victory.

 • Discuss this story on the Pacific Coast League message board...